 Follow the steps below:

 If you find someone collapsed, you should first perform a primary survey.
 If it shows that they are unresponsive but breathing, put them in the recovery position.

-Kneel by the casualty and straighten their legs.
+Kneel by the casualty and straighten their legs and place the arm closest to you our of the way (don’t worry if the hand doesn’t touch the floor – don’t force it to).
 If they are wearing glasses, or have any bulky items in their pockets, remove them.
 Do not search their pockets for small items.

 Grasp the other hand and place the back of the hand against the side of the face closest to you.
 Hold the hand in position by resting your palm against theirs.